Ali-Noghabi/university-manager-Command-line/README.md

 # University Manager Commandline
 - A great and hard Example to Learn OOP
 - Use Regex to Handle Commandline
+- There is an example input.txt that you can use
 - thats how to use :
 ```
 // First you should add student like: